VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Purpose

-This document outlines all recommendations for to parcel mapping and data maintenance as related to [Act 68 of 2023](https://legislature.vermont.gov/bill/status/2024/H.480).
+This document outlines all recommendations for parcel mapping and data maintenance as related to [Act 68 of 2023](https://legislature.vermont.gov/bill/status/2024/H.480).
 It is authored by the Vermont Center for Geographic Information (VCGI), state stewards of the [Statewide Property Parcel Mapping Program](https://vcgi.vermont.gov/data-and-programs/parcel-program) since 2020, established via [19 V.S.A. § 44](https://legislature.vermont.gov/statutes/section/19/001/00044).
 The recommendations aim to improve parcel data quality to support timely, fair, accurate, and modern property valuation and reappraisals as sought by Act 68, which [asks the Tax Department to](https://legislature.vermont.gov/Documents/2024/Docs/ACTS/ACT068/ACT068%20Act%20Summary.pdf):

 > [create] recommendations and considerations for distinguishing between different types and characteristics of property and their uses, and how different property data could be used to make policy decisions.